 Hyperbaric oxygen therapy (HBOT) refers to the treatment of certain diseases by inhaling high concentrations of oxygen in an environment higher than one atmospheric pressure (hyperbaric oxygen chamber).
 Hyperbaric oxygen therapy can greatly increase the level of physical dissolved oxygen in the blood, and at the same time promote the formation of new blood vessels, so as to repair the tissue damage caused by poor blood supply and oxygen supply.
 At present, hyperbaric oxygen therapy has been clinically applied to the treatment of various acute and chronic ischemic hypoxic diseases, infectious diseases and related diseases, such as carbon monoxide poisoning, air embolism, gas gangrene, burns and so on.

-The above results suggest that hyperbaric oxygen therapy has the ability to reduce the core symptoms of ASD children, and the effect is better than risperidone.
+The above results suggest that hyperbaric oxygen machine has the ability to reduce the core symptoms of ASD children, and the effect is better than risperidone.

 Children with autism often show heightened sensitivity to sounds.
 Tomatis music therapy was founded by French otolaryngologist Alfred A. Tomatis in the 1960s, mainly by playing Mozart music, Gregorian chant and mother's voice to children, and highlighting the high-frequency sounds.
 Clinical trials have shown that Tomatis music therapy can enhance children's ability to process environmental sounds and reduce their sensitivity to sounds, thereby alleviating the impatience and irritability of ASD children and gradually improving their social skills, thereby improving autism symptoms.